Kava-Labs/kava-devnet/validators/validator_economics.md

 ## USDX Validator Economics

-The USDX blockchain is a decentralized protocol for creating an XRP peg zone and a stable asset called USDX backed by pegged XRP (pXRP).
-Similar to Ether in Single Collateral Dai, users of the USDX blockchain lock pXRP into collateralized debt positions (CDPs) and are able to draw the USDX stable coin against the CDPs.
-The USDX blockchain is built using the Cosmos-sdk and will implement the USDX stable coin system as a series of modules built on the SDK, rather than smart contracts built on the EVM.
-The native token of the USDX blockchain is XRS, a governance and validation token that is staked by validators, who vote on blocks and participate in governance.
+USDX is a XRP-Backed stablecoin.
+The USDX stablecoin system is implemented as a Cosmos Zone designed to peg in XRP, issue an XRP-collateralized token (called USDX) and dynamically maintain its price stability to USD with decentralized mechanisms.
+The native token of the USDX blockchain is XRS, a governance and validation taken that is staked by validators, who vote on blocks and participate in governance.

 ## Validator Overview
 For an introduction to staking see the (Cosmos Validator FAQ)[https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md] Validators of the USDX blockchain must meet two basic requirements:

-1. Run the correct version of the USDX software.
+1. Run the correct version of the USDX software in a secure, high availability validator setup.
 This means that the validator must be highly available and the validators private keys must not be compromised.
 Validators who run incorrect software or are compromised are subject to slashing.
+This normally involves dedicated hardware, HSMs, secure colocation, and DDoS protection through sentry nodes.
 2. Participate in governance of the USDX protocol.
 This includes voting on all governance proposals.
 Governance proposals will control the parameters of the collateral backed stable coin and decisions to upgrade the USDX software and protocol.

 ### Staking and Delegation
 Validators can stake XRS directly or have XRS delegated to them.
-There is so minimum number of XRS required to validate, and the top 100 validators by weight (self-delegated plus delegated XRS) will be eligible to validate the USDX blockchain.
+There is no minimum number of XRS required to validate, and the top 100 validators by weight (self-delegated plus delegated XRS) will be eligible to validate the USDX blockchain.

 ## XRS Token Economics